Lumi data and AI platform

-Until a group of engineers recognized the need for a first-of-its-kind tool that could weave all the data pieces together.
+Until a group of engineers decided to create a first-of-its-kind tool that could liberate the full power of the industry’s data.

 So, what is the Lumi platform?